ZoiPer/public-docs/configuration-data.md

         * Default value: `0`.

       * `priority`: this option defines the priority of the hash algorithm among the others.
 The phone orders the hash algorithms by priority when trying to establish a ZRTP-encrypted stream.
 The lesser the number, the more likely for the hash algorithm to be chosen.
-        * UI: the hash algorithm priority is manipulated by dragging the name of the hash algorithm in the *Available Hash algorithms* or *Selected Hash algorithms* columns.
         * Type: ***integer***.
         * Default value: `0`.

       * `selected`: this option determines whether the hash algorithm is selected (i.e. whether it is used at all).
-        * UI: selected hash algorithms are placed in the *Selected Hash algorithms* column, while deselected ones are placed in the *Available Hash algorithms* column.
         * Type: ***boolean***.
         * Default value: `false`.